 In short, the law will ban the sale of single-use plastic bags and put a 10¢ deposit on most beverage containers.

-For up-to-date information on the implementation process, visit the Cash for Containers site set up by the territory government.
+For up-to-date information on the implementation process, visit the NT Environmental Protection Agency site set up by the territory government.

 |Law Name||Environment Protection (Beverage Containers and Plastic Bags) Act 2011.|